amorist/awesome/README.md

 - [About-SwiftUI](https://github.com/Juanpe/About-SwiftUI) - Gathering all info published, both by Apple and by others, about new framework SwiftUI.
 - [SwiftUI-Combine](https://github.com/ra1028/SwiftUI-Combine) - This is an example project of SwiftUI and Combine using GitHub API.
 - [swift-algorithm-club](https://github.com/raywenderlich/swift-algorithm-club) - Algorithms and data structures in Swift, with explanations!
-- [LaunchAtLogin](https://github.com/sindresorhus/LaunchAtLogin) - Add "Launch at Login" functionality to your macOS app in seconds
+- [LaunchAtLogin](https://github.com/sindresorhus/LaunchAtLogin) - Add “Launch at Login” functionality to your macOS app in seconds
 - [Pock](https://github.com/pigigaldi/Pock) - Display macOS Dock in Touch Bar
-- [gifski-app](https://github.com/sindresorhus/gifski-app) - Convert videos to high-quality GIFs on your Mac
+- [Gifski](https://github.com/sindresorhus/Gifski) - 🌈 Convert videos to high-quality GIFs on your Mac
-- [ios-developer-tools](https://github.com/LeoMobileDeveloper/ios-developer-tools) - Tools that iOS developer should know. :100:
+- [ios-developer-tools](https://github.com/LeoMobileDeveloper/ios-developer-tools) - Tools that every iOS developer should know.
 - [Bagel](https://github.com/yagiz/Bagel) - a little native network debugging tool for iOS
 - [txqr-reader](https://github.com/divan/txqr-reader) - TXQR (Animated QR data transfer) demo reader app for iOS
 - [aperture-node](https://github.com/wulkano/aperture-node) - Record the screen on macOS from Node.js